NevinhaJS/nevinhajs.github.io/src/pages/tutorials/example/third-step.md

 }
 ```

+Notice that we update our state through the `setState` method.
+This method will trigger our diff internally, wich checks wich changes in the virtual DOM and updates them.

 For finishing our app, you can create a `style.css` file in the `public` folder, just to stylize your app:

 ```css